drds1/Forecast_Checker/README.md

 A common timeseries forecasting approach utilises a feature common to many natural and soci-economic processes: that the next value depends directly on the previous (auto regressive), or indirectly responds to some earlier shock (moving average).
 We often also find that timeseries are non-stationary and required differencing or modelling of exogeneous variables.
-[This notebook]() uses a custom-built class to generate some synthetic data for timeseries modelling based on an ARMA process with polynomial exogeneous variables.
+[This notebook](https://github.com/dstarkey23/Forecast_Checker/blob/master/notebooks/Forecast_Checker.ipynb) uses a custom-built class to generate some synthetic data for timeseries modelling based on an ARMA process with polynomial exogeneous variables.

 ## Forecast Checker

-this package (installable from PyPi `pip install forecast_checker`) ingests a timeseries and measures the correlation coefficient for various forecast step sizes by iteratively chopping-off the final data point from the timeseries, forecasting the future and repeating for different forecast step sizes.
+This package (installable from PyPi `pip install forecast_checker`) ingests a timeseries and measures the correlation coefficient for various forecast step sizes by iteratively chopping-off the final data point from the timeseries, forecasting the future and repeating for different forecast step sizes.
 This allows us to calculate the correlation coefficient as a function of forecast length and impose a cut-off threshold above which we consider the forecast performance too low to base a prediction.